theADAMJR/mc-username-sniper/README.md

 # Minecraft Username Sniper
-Slow username sniper that seems to work to a small extent.
+Slow minecraft username sniper that seems to work to a small extent.

 `user.json`:
 ```json